 Treasures of the Church is a ministry of evangelization of the Catholic Church.
-Run by Fr.
-Carlos Martins of the Companions of the Cross, its purpose is to give people an experience of the living God through an encounter with the relics of his saints in the form of an exposition.
+Directed by Fr.
+Carlos Martins, its purpose is to give people an experience of the living God through an encounter with the relics of his saints in the form of an exposition.
 Each exposition begins with a multi-media presentation on the Church's use of relics that is scriptural, catechetical, and devotional, leading to a renewal of the Catholic faith for many people.
 After the teaching those in attendance have an opportunity to venerate the relics of some of their favorite saints.

 The ministry travels throughout the world by invitation.
-To date, it has been hosted in almost 200 Catholic dioceses in various countries.
+To date, it has been hosted in over 200 dioceses in various countries.